runwayml/puredata/posenet/README.md

   <img src="screenshots/runway-posenet2.png">
 </p>

-The ```rest``` object will queries the webpage for JSON data from Runway.
+The ```rest``` object queries the webpage for JSON data from Runway.
+The ```json-decode``` object parses the JSON data in order to route it appropriately in Pd.

 #### JSON Objects and Arrays

-Runway's output data is encoded into a series of JSONObjects and JSONArrays.
+Runway's output data is encoded into a series of JSON Objects and Arrays.

 JSON Objects are enclosed in curly brackets and indexed with keys in quotes: